OWRC/interpolants/modelling/waterbudgetmodel.md

 The following is a description of the water budget tool located on our website, hereinafter referred to as the "*model*".

+The model's primary intention is to project land surface moisture distribution for the purposes of estimating regional groundwater recharge.
+It utilizes hydrological model procedures that are amenable to local data availability.
+While the model can simulate stream flow discharge and overland runoff at any point in space, the model is not intended for rainfall runoff modelling; outputs from this model will be used to constrain regional groundwater models within the 30,000km² Oak Ridges Moraine Groundwater Program jurisdiction of southern Ontario.
+That said, mean daily streamflow remains the primary calibration target.

+This model is currently in beta mode, and its use for practical application should proceed with caution.
+Users should be aware that model results posted online will always be subject to change.
+Ultimately, the intent of this model is to produced ranges of long-term (monthly average) water budget metrics (precipitation, runoff, evaporation, recharge, moisture state, etc.) as a hydrological reference for the [partners of the ORMGP](https://www.oakridgeswater.ca/).
+It maintains as a real-time reference, [updated by ORMGP servers.](/interpolants/#servers)

+The model is physically based in that mass is conserved and processes are not constrained to any particular timestep.
+The model conceptualization has maintained parameters that speaks to the common physical hydrology lexicon, with parameters such as percent impervious, conductivity of surficial soils, etc. The model is a hydrological model integrated with a TOPMODEL groundwater system.
+The source code is [open and free to use](https://github.com/maseology/rdrr).
+Below is the description of the model procedures that have been codified.